timm/tested/docs/onFishing.md

   - etc
 - but below the ice
   - she has zero disability below the ice
-- problem: she only has the strength to bash a few holes in the ice per day
+- problem: she only has the strength and the time to bash a few holes in the ice per day
   - so she must bash  a few holes, learning what she can along the way, trying to to make her next guess (about where to bash) better.

-More generally, let us say that "fishing" (aka stakeholder testing) is that process of prioritizing many things, without knowing too much about every thing.
+[^bear]: Apologies to all my polar bear readers: I  don't actually know if you  do this.
+But the metaphor of a vast exposed expanse,   floating on top of a hidden space of desired goals, was too much to resist.

 And this needs some human-scale "stakeholder testing"[^stake]
 - given columns divided into `i.y` goals and `i.x` other columns